Effect-TS/io/docs/modules/Effect.ts.md

 ## allParDiscard

 Evaluate each effect in the structure in parallel, and collect the results.
-For a sequential version, see `all`.
+For a sequential version, see `allDiscard`.

 **Signature**